UppaJung/loss/posts/pilot7/to-do.md

  - General mental health decline?
  - General social decline?

-2. Ordering effects of scenarios
+2. How do we randomize the order of scenarios without increasing confusion between them?
+  - More wording about what is not in scope.
+	- Advance notice of all questions we will ask.